Introduction

 Suppose you want to find out the actual price at which the retailer has purchased the commodity.
 In that case, you can look into the price variations of the same commodity across different stores to understand the percentage of profit that retailers have attached to the commodity’s market price.
 Once you understand how MOP is derived, you can use it as a handy tool to bargain on the cost of overpriced items with retailers.

-MRP Meanings & Definition:
+MRP (Maximum Retail Price) Meanings & Definition:

 The MRP full form is the Maximum Retail Price.